Last Updated on March 12, 2023

-I also remembered that while degrees are important, the job market is almost starting to converge.
-When I was still in the IT sector, our course is almost unimportant, as long as we are graduates of any STEM courses.
+While degrees are important, the job market is almost starting to converge.
+When I was still in the IT sector, our college degrees were almost unimportant as long as we graduated from any STEM courses.

 Will AI and automation finally take over?

-According to the site, engineers are pegged at a 1.4% chance to be automated.
-That is relatively low compared to other repetitive and manual labor jobs such as Data Entry Keyers and Taxi Drivers, which are predicted to be automated 99% and 89%, respectively.
+According to the site, engineers are pegged at a 1.4% chance of being automated.
+That is relatively low compared to other repetitive and manual labor jobs, such as Data Entry Keyers and Taxi Drivers, which are predicted to be automated at 99% and 89%, respectively.

-Though these predictions will not be entirely accurate, still, this is a good baseline of the assumed job disruptions in the future.
+Though these predictions will not be entirely accurate, this is still a good baseline for the assumed job disruptions in the future.

 The Future of Jobs

-Every great invention like the personal computer or the Internet drastically changed many sectors and even drove them unnecessary.
+Every great invention, like the personal computer or the Internet, drastically changed many sectors and even drove them unnecessarily.

-However, each great invention also created a new industry that also created new jobs that were almost unimaginable 50 years ago.
-Think about the YouTuber vloggers, online sellers, online freelancers, Uber drivers, and Android developers.
+However, each great invention also created a new industry and new jobs that were almost unimaginable 50 years ago.
+Think about YouTuber vloggers, online sellers, freelancers, Uber drivers, and Android developers.

 Every new technology will surely disrupt how we live today and offer a new path of advancement.
 Because of that, we can only think of the variety of possibilities that blockchain and AI will provide in the future.